What Did Quantitative Easing Do to the Stock Market?

 What is Monetary Policy?

 This monetary policy is controlling the amount of money in circulation.
-The main way the Fed does this is by setting the interest rate it charges when it lends money to banks.
+The Fed primarily does this by setting the interest rate it charges when it lends money to banks.
 (See Why does the Federal Reserve lend money to banks?)
 The lower the interest rate, the cheaper it is to borrow money and the more attractive it is to spend that money.
 The bazaar heats up.
 The higher the interest rate, the more expensive it is to borrow money and the more attractive it is to save that money.
 The bazaar cools down.

 If you think about it for a moment, you'll realize that the Fed can only reduce interest rates so far.
 If the bazaar is too quiet and the interest rate the Fed charges is zero percent, what then?
 How can the Fed encourage people to spend money rather than save it?

-What is QE?
 Quantitative easing is the program under which the Federal Reserve began to spend money buying short-term bonds from banks.
 In other words, it began to purchase from banks rather than letting banks borrow money.
 Where did QE money go?
 To the banks!

 Buying short term debt from a bank gives that bank money to lend out right away.
 In theory, this makes loans more likely to occur and increases the amount of money in circulation.
 In theory, this gives the bazaar a little jolt of energy, like a caffeine injection.